 Button Description Restart Appliance Causes this appliance to be rebooted.
 All modules are stopped.
 Modules are then restarted.
-Modules that are flagged as Disabled are not restarted.
 Shutdown Appliance Causes this appliance and all software modules to be shut down gracefully.
-Restart Module (Websense Content Gateway) Causes the Websense Content Gateway module on this appliance (all of its services) to be stopped and then restarted.
-Launch (Content Gateway Manager) Launches the Content Gateway Manager console Stop Services (Websense Content Gateway) Causes all proxy services and content analysis on this appliance to be stopped.
 Restart Module (Websense Web Security) Causes the Websense Web Security module on this appliance (all services in use) to be stopped and then restarted.
 Launch (TRITON - Web Security) Launches the TRITON Web security management console.
 Stop Services (Websense Web Security) Causes all Websense Web Security services running on this appliance to be stopped.
 [If this appliance is not designated to be the policy source for your network, some services may not be in use.]
 Restart Module (Network Agent) Causes the Network Agent service on this appliance to be stopped and then restarted.
-Disable Module (Network Agent) Sets a flag to indicate that the Network Agent software on this appliance should be shut down and not restarted the next time the appliance is restarted (rebooted).
-When you click this button, you are prompted to restart the appliance to reallocate the resources (CPU and memory) previously allocated to Network Agent.
-You can restart later if you wish.
-Once Network Agent has been successfully disabled, the button on this page changes to Enable Module.
 Stop Services (Network Agent) Causes the Network Agent service on this appliance to be stopped.